feater-dev/feater/README.md

 #### Asset volumes

-This section allows you to define a list of Docker volumes that will be prepopulated with data from specified assets and will be mounted to selected services defined in Docker Compose configuration.
+This section allows you to define a list of Docker volumes that will be pre-populated with data from specified assets and will be mounted to selected services defined in Docker Compose configuration.

 Here is the UI view of asset volumes section with a single asset volume specified: